 - Engage customers with quizzes or polls.
 Touch on the current issues to help you collect not only basic information but also learn the tendencies, needs, and ambitions of clients.
 Based on that, you can build an effective strategy to attract new and keep current clients.

 Updated information will be collected and stored in your CRM automatically.
 Apart from that, sending relevant and useful content about the brand regularly will build deeper relationships with clients and make your communication easier.

 Data decay may also occur because of hardware devices malfunctioning.
 The consequences of a heavily damaged dataset are critical: A shocking 94% of companies suffering from a massive data loss never get back to work.

-To reduce the risk of lost input, make sure to safely store your data in the cloud just as you usually do with valuable files on your phone and laptop.
+To reduce the risk of lost input and ensure disaster recovery, make sure to safely store your data in the cloud just as you usually do with valuable files on your phone and laptop.
 Cloud storage is the most secure and effective way of data backup, and depending on your needs and requirements, you can choose from different types of cloud storage.
 However, do not forget to secure your data access and protect it from possible cyberattacks from the outside.

 7. Outsource data solutions to third parties.

 Data-driven solutions are the future of B2B sales.
 Backed with correct data, your team can achieve better results at a lower price, improve customer experience, save resources, and make smarter strategic decisions based on powerful insights.
 However, data isn’t an easy thing to gather and maintain.

 In case you decide to use first-party data, be ready to overcome all the challenges to build a high-quality dataset.
 In case you don’t have the capacity and resources to dedicate to developing data solutions on your own, you can outsource this task to trusted companies that can handle it for you.
 You can get access to cutting-edge, strategic, and personalized data according to your company’s ICP in a matter of minutes.

 Avoid Data Decay in B2B Sales